thirstycode/Raspi-output-catcher/README.md

 -	08:19:06 AM 26 05 --> posted with username disha.patani.updates
 -	08:19:00 AM 26 05 --> posted with username angelinajolie14-	-	08:18:55 AM 26 05 --> posted with username shraddha.kapoor.sweet
 -	08:18:28 AM 26 05 --> some error with posting having username manushi.chillar.insta
--	08:18:25 AM 26 05 --> posted with username manushi.chillar.insta
--	08:18:19 AM 26 05 --> some error with posting having username urvashirautela26
+-	08:18:25 AM 26 05 --> posted with username manushi.chillar.inst-	-	08:18:19 AM 26 05 --> some error with posting having username urvashirautela26
 -	08:17:25 AM 26 05 --> posted with username tamann-	08:17:-	08:17:15 AM 26 05 --> some error with posting having username priyanka.chopra143
 -	08:16:51 AM 26 05 --> posted with username realshrutihaasan
 -	10:52:13 PM 25 05 --> some error with fetching total followers.